team-crypto-currency/crypto-investment-tracker/README.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-9cf)

 ## Next Steps
-* Add ability for user to sign in and withdraw
+* Add ability for user to log a deposit and log a withdrawal on the "Saved Coins" page
-* Add Total column so user can see total deposits in that coin
+* Add  a Total column under the user's logged deposits so user can see total deposits in that coin
-* Caculate what deposit is in that coin/currency
+* Caculate what each user's deposit in fiat/USD equals in that coin/currency (decimal)
-* Write test for all JavaScript files
+* Write tests for js files/models

 ## Authors